zyl120/Internet_of_Things_Final_Project/Readme.md

 3. With the `Open Media` window open, click `Add...` button under the `File` tab.
 Then choose the music file you want to stream.
 A file with long time duration is recommended as VLC does not support streaming list of music files.
 4. After selecting the music file, click `Stream` button on the bottom right corner.
 Then click `Next` button again until you see the `Destination Setup` window.
 5. In the `Destination Setup` window, select `HTTP` as the `New destination`.
 Then click `Add` button.
 If you want listen to the stream on the server as well, check the `Display locally` box.
 Under the `HTTP` tab, set the `Port` number.
 Do not change the `Path`.
 Then click `Next` button.
-6. In the `Transcoding Options` window, check `Activate Transcoing` box.
+6. In the `Transcoding Options` window, check `Activate Transcoding` box.
 Select `Audio - MP3` or `Audio - FLAC` as the profile depending on the original music file format.
 Then click `Next` button.
 7. In the `Option Setup` window, do not change anything, click `Stream` button on the bottom right corner.
 8. Then streaming server is now set up.